amrakm/DQN_Navigator/Readme.md

 - `0` - walk forward
 - `1` - walk backward
 - `2` - turn left
 - `3` - turn right

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+This is an episodic task, in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.